sqlobject/sqlobject/docs/SQLObject.rst

 sharing of an instance).
 This isn't true if you're using transactions_, which are necessarily isolated.

-To get an idea of what's happening behind the surface, I'll give the same actions with the SQL that is sent, along with some commentary::
+To get an idea of what's happening behind the surface, we'll give the same actions with the SQL that is sent, along with some commentary::

     >>> # This will make SQLObject print out the SQL it executes: